Best credit cards for Uber and Lyft

 - Important benefits include trip cancellation and interruption insurance, auto rental collision damage waiver, baggage delay insurance and no foreign transaction fees

 The Chase Sapphire Preferred is one of the top travel credit cards on the market today, but it recently became even more beneficial for Lyft rides.
-Starting in January of 2020, this card started offering 5X points on all your Lyft purchases, and that’s on top of the 2X points you earn on travel and dining and 1X points on other purchases.
+Starting in January of 2020, this card started offering 5X points on all your Lyft purchases.

-You’ll also get a free membership to DashPass for one year, which lets you qualify for free delivery on DoorDash purchases of $12 or more.
+Get unlimited deliveries with a $0 delivery fee and reduced service fees on eligible orders over $12 for a minimum of one year with DashPass, DoorDash’s subscription service.
+Activate by 12/31/21.
 Also note that Chase Ultimate Rewards points are some of the most valuable and flexible available today since you can use them for gift cards, merchandise, statement credits or experiences.
 You can also redeem them for 25 percent more travel through the Chase Ultimate Rewards Portal with this card, or for 1:1 transfers to popular loyalty programs like Southwest Rapid Rewards, British Airways, United MileagePlus, Marriott Bonvoy and World of Hyatt.

 Chase Sapphire Reserve®

-- Earn 50,000 points worth $750 in travel when you spend $4,000 on your card within three months of account opening
+- Earn 50,000 points worth $750 in travel through Chase Ultimate Rewards when you spend $4,000 on your card within three months of account opening

 - $550 annual fee